nigrosimone/ng-http-caching/README.md

 }
 ```

-## Example: TAG request and clear/flush specific cache entry by TAG
+### Example: TAG request and clear/flush specific cache entry by TAG

-You can tag multiple request by adding special header `'X-NG-HTTP-CACHING-TAG'` with the same tag and
+You can tag multiple request by adding special header `X-NG-HTTP-CACHING-TAG` with the same tag and
 using `NgHttpCachingService.clearCacheByTag(tag: syting)` for delete all the tagged request.
 Eg.:

 ```ts